Valiantys Software is now Elements, a Valiantys company

 - Retrieve data from a user directory

-nFeed as a link between JIRA and your external data
+Elements Connect as a link between Jira and your external data

-Let me explain how nFeed can be configured with an external database.
+Let me explain how Elements Connect can be configured with an external database.

 Step 1: declare your external database

-Open the Datasources section of the nFeed configuration page, click on Create a datasource then select Database.
+Open the Datasources section of the Elements Connect configuration page, click on Create a datasource then select Database.

-Fill in the required information; the databases supported by nFeed are MySQL, SQL Server, Oracle and Postgresql.
+Fill in the required information; the databases supported by Elements Connect are MySQL, Microsoft SQL Server, Oracle and Postgresql.
 Use the Test connection button to validate your configuration.

 You’ll find more details on the database configuration in the product documentation.